Lummy-A/maritime-shipping-database-system/README.md

-# Maritime Shipping Database Project (Work in Progress)
+# Building a Database Management System for a Maritine Shipping Company

 ## Overview
 This repository contains a relational database design for maritime shipping operations that I'm currently developing.
 The database focuses on container shipping management, vessel operations, crew assignments, and cargo bookings.